USSURATONCACHI/c_vector.h/README.md

 # Introduction
+`vector.h` IS PURE C.

 `vector.h` is a header-only library that allows you to use vectors of whatever type you want (and nested vectors).
+Like template vectors from C++ but in C.

 `vector.h` has no dependencies (except standard headers).